ezraermy/todo-list/README.md

 # 📖 [ToDo List] <a name="about-project"></a>

 **[Todo List]** Aimed at creating todo list web application.
-A user can add a task, mark a task as completed and delete an already added task.
+A user can apply CRUD functionality i.e, add a task, read, update and delete an already added task.

 ## 🛠 Built With <a name="built-with"></a>